 Hell by ahintoflime is a point-and-click adventure about being dead.
-I know there are a healthy handful of underworld simulators—from the obvious Diablo to the lesser-known The Midnight Station—but Hell is worth a mention for its gameplay and visual style as well as for many of the themes running through it.
-Hell is depicted as […]
+I know there are a healthy handful of underworld simulators—from the obvious Diablo to the lesser-known The Midnight Station—but Hell is worth a mention for its gameplay and visual style as well as for many of the themes running through […]

 Welcome to episode 2 of Ways of Playing!
 Continuing my investigation into the works of Osamu Sato and OutSide Games, this episode takes a somewhat truncated look at their first ever release.
 Metaphysical questions abound in this atmospheric 1994 adventure game about self-actualization and spiritual growth.
 Eastern Mind: The Lost Souls of Tong-Nou draws from an indulgent mix of aesthetic, literary and religious influences, as well as an impish (maybe even downright mean) sense of humour to bring its themes home.
 Considering how much there is to discover in this game, I only hope I did it justice.